Skip to main content

 6 mentions Positive Neutral Negative

-• “For an early access game, I believe it's really well done.
-I enjoy the graphics and the aspects of the game of going camping with friends, merged with a survival type aspect, is really enjoyable.”
+• “For an early access game, I believe the graphics are really well done.
+I enjoy the aspects of the game, like going camping with friends merged with survival mechanics, which is really enjoyable.”

-• “I like the art style a lot and for the available gameplay mechanics, it's fine.”
+• “I like the art style a lot, and considering the available gameplay mechanics, it's fine.”

 • “I had high hopes for this game but I was quickly let down.... not only are the graphics bad.”